vojtech-pail/ghg-emissions/README.md

 ## 4 Ingesting data

 ### 4.1 FAO data
 Unfortunately, there is no API to access the data automatically and therefore it is necessary to download the data manually.
+But the rest of the ETL process was automated.
+I have created a Google Cloud Function that is triggered by file uploaded to a specific Google Cloud Storage bucket.

 Manula download + cloud storage triggering google function that transforms the data and uploads them to the Google BigQuery dataset.